I’m not sure which route to do, but I want to sign up. What should I do?

 What time does the ride start?

 We start the routes in "WAVE's".
 Check out the Start and Finish Line page for your ride or walk start time.

 What are the Finish Line Festival hours?

-Approximately 11:00am -3:30pm.
-The Wine & Beer Garden will be open until 4:00pm.
+Approximately 11:00am-4:00pm.
+Food will be served 11:30am-3:30pm.
+The Wine & Beer Garden will be open until 4:30pm with last call at 4:00.
 Participants riding the 70-mile route are urged to leave on time in order to make it back to enjoy the festivities.

 I still have a question?

 For registration, team and fundraising questions, please email WAVE Registrar Marci Imbriaco at firstname.lastname@example.org.